-Words Alive is looking for some great volunteers to join our programs for the coming academic year, beginning in fall of 2016!
+Words Alive is looking for some great volunteers to join our programs for this academic year!
 We are looking for volunteers that are invested in fostering a love of reading amongst at-risk youth and adolescents.

 Volunteers must commit to the following:

 - Submitting a current, negative TB Test (w/in the last four years); or chest x-ray